 You may want to investigate the outside of your home.
 Sometimes there may be other dogs in the area that come near your house and cause your dog to feel the need to mark in the home.

-To prevent your dog from marking in the house make sure that they are not left unsupervised.
-If you are unable to watch your dog, then they should be placed in a crate so they cannot mark.
+To prevent your dog from marking in the house, make sure that they are not left unsupervised.
+If you are unable to watch your dog, then they should be crate trained and safely placed into their dog crate so they cannot mark.
 If you do catch them in the act of marking, you should make a loud noise to startle them and then take them outside and reward the correct behavior.
 If you do not catch your dog in the act and find the accident later, then it is extremely important that you do not punish your dog.
-Your dog can’t connect what he marked an hour ago to your punishment so it does not deter the marking and can make your dog afraid and confused.
+Your dog can’t connect what he marked an hour ago to your punishment, so it does not deter the marking and can make your dog afraid and confused.

 You can also take measures to help deter or block your dog from the area where they are drawn to marking.
-Try using baby gates to block certain rooms or double sided tape to keep them from certain parts of the room.
+Try using baby gates or pet gates to block certain rooms, or double sided tape to keep them from certain parts of the room.

 If your dog does mark in the house, make sure you are using an appropriate cleaner to take the scent out.
-Even though you might not be able to smell it they may be able to and this will continue to draw them to that area.
-We recommend an enzymatic pet cleaner that you can find at your local pet store.
+Even though you might not be able to smell it, they will be able to and this will continue to draw them to that area.
+We recommend an enzymatic pet stain remover to completely remove the stain and the smell.

-For both male and female dogs you can find either belly bands (males) or diapers (females).
+For both male and female dogs you can find either belly bands (for males) or dog diapers (for females).
 Remember that this is not a fix for the situation but more of a band aid.
 If you choose to use one of these items to help with training, make sure you check them frequently for wetness.